-The coffee table Workshop is an example of refinement and simplicity.
+The Workshop Coffee table is an example of refinement and simplicity.
 Its careful craftmanship enhances the oak wood, whose grain provides its main ornamentation.
 Its simplicity fits to any interior, serving as a traditional coffee table as well as side table.

 Materials frame and legs in solid oak, tabletop in plywood with oak finish